Itchy and Scratchy

 "You can't look," screams Scratchy.

 "Too late," yells Itchy.
 "I saw one of them and it was six!
 Show me the other one."
-Scratchy at first declines the offer but Itchy applies a gratuitous amount of violence with a chainsaw resulting in the amputation of one of Scratchy's arms, revealing one of the dice.
-As you may have guessed the revealed die is of course a six.
-What is the probability that the still hidden die is also a six?
+Scratchy at first declines the offer but Itchy applies a gratuitous amount of violence with a chainsaw resulting in the amputation of both of Scratchy's arms, revealing the dice.
+If the first die revealed is a six, what is the probability that the second die is also a six?

 HintThe answer is not 1/6.